Last Updated: 3/2/2023

 Do I need an attorney when pursuing workers’ compensation benefits?

 If an employer or carrier refuses to cover a work-related injury, then it would likely require help from legal counsel.
-An attorney can explain the laws and assist with gathering all the necessary information and documentation to show that an injury (such as pars defect) was caused by the job.
+An attorney can explain the laws and assist with gathering all the necessary information and documentation to show that an injury was caused by the job.